Tuesday, September 23, 2025

 Kennedy's book makes a lot of citations.
 Relatively few of them are directed to foundational work.
 Instead, he tends to cite news articles, YouTube videos, and sometimes tweets from irrelevant sources as though they represent scientific authority.
 He quite often quotes people who demonstrate no expertise on a subject.
 He also quotes people who are experts but leaves out the parts where they disagree with him.

 At the end of Chapter 6, he includes 180 citations.
 For citation number 151, he points to Elinor Burkett, "HIV, Not Guilty?"
 Tropic Miami Herald (December 23, 1990).
 For citation 152, he points to Elinor Burkett, "Is HIV Guilty?"
 Miami Herald (December 23, 1990).
-Are these even two different articles.
+Are these even two different articles?

-I call out these two because this "pair" of references are repeated as citations numbering, 156, 157, 158, 159, 160, 161, 163, 164, 165, 166, 167, 168, 169, 170, 176, 177.
+I call out these two because this "pair" of references are repeated, alternating between "HIV, Not Guilty?" and "Is HIV Guilty?" as citations numbering, 156, 157, 158, 159, 160, 161, 163, 164, 165, 166, 167, 168, 169, 170, 176, 177.
 That's how you get 180 citations for a chapter.

 At the end of the same chapter he cites "HIV & AIDS, Fauci's First Fraud," a YouTube video, 20 times.
 A YouTube video is not a legitimate citation.
 He might as well say "the internet."
 The content in the YouTube had to come from somewhere, and if that source is legitimate, that would be a legitimate citation.
 He cited the same video 8 times in the previous chapter.